Wataru Takeshita

 Before entering politics in 2000, Takeshita was a reporter with NHK, then began working for his brother as an aide in 1985.

 He was the leader of the Heisei Kenkyukai faction from 2018 until his death 3 years later, which supported Yoshihide Suga in the 2020 Liberal Democratic Party of Japan leadership election.

 Takeshita was affiliated to the openly revisionist organization Nippon Kaigi.
-He held an anti-homosexual stand.
+He held an anti-homosexual stance.

 In July 2021, Takeshita announced that he would be retiring from politics at the next general election for health reasons, having been diagnosed with esophageal cancer in 2019.
 He died in office on 17 September 2021.